 - Organizers planning fifth-annual Moniteau County Back to School Fair

 - Health screenings, school supplies at Back to School Fair Saturday at CHS

-- Back to School Fair registration deadline coming
+- Back to School Fair draws hundreds for supplies, medical checks

 Use the comment form below to begin a discussion about this content.

 Please review our Policies and Procedures before registering or commenting